terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

    terraform plan -input=false -out bootstrap.tfplan
    ```

 1. To  validate your policies, run `gcloud beta terraform vet`.
-For installation instructions, see [Validate policies](https://cloud.google.com/docs/terraform/policy-validation/validate-policies) instructions for the Gogle Cloud CLI.
+For installation instructions, see [Validate policies](https://cloud.google.com/docs/terraform/policy-validation/validate-policies) instructions for the Google Cloud CLI.

 1. Run the following commands and check for violations: